 Blend the apples, egg and vanilla extract

 Mix all ingredients in a bowl until well combined.
+Cover and refrigerate for a minimum of 2 hours (I often leave them overnight).
 Drop small tablespoons of mixture on lined baking trays.
 Bake for 12-15 minutes

 DELICIOUS CHOCoNUT BLISS BALLS